 All DriveWorks modules are compatible with the SAL, reducing the need for specialized sensor data processing.
-The SAL supports a diverse set of automotive sensors out of the box.
-Additional support can be added with the robust Sensor Plugin architecture.List of supported sensors
+The SAL supports a diverse set of Hyperion compatible sensors out of the box.
+Support for additional sensors may be added using the robust sensor plugin architecture.

 Image and Point Cloud Processing

 The VehicleIO module supports multiple production drive-by-wire backends to send commands to and receive status from the vehicle.
-In the event your drive-by-wire device is not supported out of the box, the VehicleIO Plugin framework enables easy integration with custom interfaces.
+In the event your drive-by-wire device is not supported out-of-the-box, the VehicleIO Plugin framework enables easy integration with custom interfaces.

 The DriveWorks Egomotion module uses a motion model to track and predict a vehicle’s pose.
 DriveWorks uses two types of motion models: an odometry-only model and, if an IMU is available, a model based on IMU and odometry.